Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 How to install tubeless road tires

 We’re seeing more wheels being introduced with hookless rims.
 They are less expensive to make and improve aero performance slightly by smoothing the tire-rim interface.
-At 50 to 70psi pressures typical of what you’d use for wheels with 23mm and 25mm inside widths and with 28mm tires, the beads hold the tires in place without concern for them coming off the rim.
+At 50 to 70psi pressures, typical of what you’d use for wheels with 23mm and 25mm inside widths and 28mm tires, the beads hold the tires in place without concern for them coming off the rim.

 ETRTO and ISO standards established in 2020 define the rim diameter and bead lock tolerances for hooked and hookless rims to +/- 0.05mm.
 They also use a more modern rim width for tire makers to use in labeling the size of their tires.
 This means that tires should fit more interchangeably with rims and measure truer to size once installed and inflated.